 Revitalising urban spaces is not just an aesthetic improvement.
 It is a necessary response to the new challenges we face in the context of climate change and the development of our municipalities.
 Urban centres are the arteries of everyday life, where citizens come together on a daily basis.
 However, these spaces are often neglected and their degradation has a detrimental effect on our environment.
 It is therefore essential to invest in their renewal through revitalisation aimed at developing blue-green infrastructure.
 The green component involves greening the public space and the blue component involves providing water areas, features or the acquisition of new surfaces that allow better absorption of rainwater.
-All this with the aim of making adaptation to climate change more effective.
+All this with the aim of making adaptation to climate change and and urban heat islands more effective.
 High-quality blue-green areas not only contribute to reducing temperatures in urban centres, but also improve air quality and increase biodiversity.

 The historical centre of Tišnov is located on a hill and the main square of Tišnov – Square of Peace – is equally sloping.
 Its slope and clay subsoil makes it impossible to collect and use rainwater and makes access difficult for wheelchair users.
 The square revitalisation project aims to remedy this situation.
 The repairs will create new paving and drainage, pave the area to retain as much water as possible and plant mature trees.
 The City of Tišnov also wants to focus on mitigating the effects of climate change.
 Water features will therefore be added to the square.
 One of them is a cascading staircase, which will also serve as an amphitheatre for Tišnov residents.
 Visitors will also have access to new furniture and drinking fountains.
 The square will thus become an attractive public space for all generations.